JinyanSu1/Cliper-aaai/readme.md

-# Toward Scalable LLM Personalization: Classifier-Guided Inference without Additional Fine-Tuning
+# CLIPer: Tailoring Diverse User Preference via Classifier-Guided Inference-Time Personalization

 ## Train the Guidance Model (Classifier)

 ### Prepare Data
-We use the Alpaca dataset (located at `./data/Train_classifier/raw/alpaca_gpt4_10k.json`) as our base dataset.
+We use the Alpaca dataset (located at `./classifier/data/raw/alpaca_gpt4_10k.json`) as our base dataset.
 To construct the training set for the classifier, follow these steps:

 #### Step 1: Generate Outputs for Each Preference Dimension
 Use the script below to generate outputs for each preference dimension: